Code-Fellows-Projects/reading-notes/TechnicalReview/ti.md

       Update | put
       Delete | delete

-21. REST & RESTful?
+27. REST & RESTful?

     - Representational State Transfer
     - Restful --> web services written in REST architectural concepts called RESTful services
     - How state should be transported over HTTP protocol to different clients

-22. WRRC?
+28. WRRC?

     - Web Request Response Cycle
     - Clients and servers communicate by exchanging individual messages (as opposed to a stream of data).
 The messages sent by the client, usually a Web browser, are called requests and the messages sent by the server as an answer are called responses.

-## Database Questions:

-23. what is a database?

-    - Organized collection of data
-    - Tables of data
-    - Documents of data (mongo)

-24. What is DBMS?

-    - DBMS stands for Database Management System.
-DBMS is a system software responsible for the creation, retrieval, updation and management of the database.
-It ensures that our data is consistent, organized and is easily accessible by serving as an interface between the database and its end users or application softwares.

-25. What is RDBMS?
-How is it different from DBMS?

-    - RDBMS stands for Relational Database Management System.
-The key difference here, compared to DBMS, is that RDBMS stores data in the form of a collection of tables and relations can be defined between the common fields of these tables.
-Most modern database management systems like MySQL, Microsoft SQL Server, Oracle, IBM DB2 and Amazon Redshift are based on RDBMS.

-26. How can you sort the database in alphabetical order?

-- In SQL - ORDER BY
-- In Mongo there is a sort method

 ## Random Refresh Questions / Iteration and recursion:

-27. Array?
+29. Array?

     - Container that keeps a specific number of similar data types

-28. Constructor?
+30. Constructor?

     - A method used to create a class object
     - Calls automatically when you create a class object

-29. Method?
+31. Method?

     - Used to perform some operation of function.
     - It has a return type
     - You need to call the method

-30. Stack?
+32. Stack?

     - In computing a stack is data structure used to store a collection of objects.

-31. What is the difference between iteration and recursion?
+33. What is the difference between iteration and recursion?

 - Recursion is simply a method call in which the method being called is the same as the one making the call while iteration is when a loop is repeatedly executed until a certain condition is met.

 ## Building a website questions:

-32. Explain in words and actions how you would build something
+34. Explain in words and actions how you would build something

     1. Brainstorm for a product that will solve a problem.
     2. Plan the entire process.